Corey Bailey

 applicable.
 I use a food dehydrator.
 It can be that simple.
 The dehydrator I use

-a simple dehydrator which has no temperature gauge.
-To make sure that things
+simple dehydrator which has no temperature gauge.
+To make sure that things are

-are at the correct temperature, I use a very accurate digital thermometer with a
+at the correct temperature, I use a very accurate digital thermometer with a long

-long probe which allows me to monitor the temperature at the tape reel.
+probe that allows me to monitor the temperature at the tape reel.

 I typically use a constant temperature of 118 - 120 degrees Fahrenheit (48 - 49